ldionne/nstl/README.md

   able to specialize algorithms depending on an iterator's traits.

-* Refactor the names used for iterators in the algorithms to make them coherent with boost iterator categories, which are superior to the C++ STL iterator categories.
+* Refactor the names used for iterators in the algorithms to make them consistent with boost iterator categories.

 * Find a way to share helper functions across many levels of algorithms, avoiding the useless duplication of function instantiations.